Barcelona on a Backpacking Budget

 From its Gothic Quarter to the sparkling structures of the modern waterfront, from the works of the genius architect Antoni Guadi to the boisterous atmosphere of Las Ramblas, Barcelona offers days, weeks, and months of adventure and exploration.
 We have never visited a city quite like it, and Barcelona ranks among out favorite European cities.

 Not everything is all sunshine and roses, however.
-Barcelona is suffering from being TOO popular, and that has led to soaring prices, congested tourist areas, and some ill will from locals to visitors (read more about that here).
+Barcelona is suffering from being TOO popular, and that has led to soaring prices, congested tourist areas, and some ill will from locals to visitors (read more about Barcelona’s problems with tourism here).

-Although it is not quite as expensive as Paris or London (yet) , Barcelona can be a bit of a bank account leech.
-Fear not, however.
-It IS possible to visit Barcelona on a backpackers budget.
+Although it is not quite as expensive as Paris or London (yet), Barcelona can definitely drain your travel budget if you are’t careful.
+Fear not, however, as it is possible to visit Barcelona on a backpacking budget.
 You just have to put in a little work.

 Barcelona on a Budget